pydemo/databuddy/README.md

 ##Quirks
 - tested to run only on Windows for now (even thou it's wxPython)
 - CSV dump files are uncompressed (will add zip compression as option)
-- phisical copy is done on Windows.
+- physical copy is done on Windows.
 Only Oracle copy can be executed on Linux (bash via ssh)

 ##Performance
-- data copy speed mostly depends on your NIC(Ethernet) speed and other factors like how _far_ you are from target and source servers (in terms of network topology).
+- data copy speed mostly depends on your NIC(Ethernet) speed and other factors like how _far_ you are from target and source servers (in terms of network topology snf physically).

 >I've seen 10x performance improvement when I run it on DEV Linux server (10Gb Ethernet) v.s. my office Windows Desktop (100Mb Ethernet).